On the 20th anniversary of Blade, let’s take a look at the progress of superheroes of colour on screen since the iconic vampire hunter.

 Diversity behind the camera is another thing that makes a huge difference – Taika Waititi’s Thor Ragnarok was so coloured by his Maori heritage that the whole film, as well as being a fun romp through space, is a sharply political deconstruction of the horrors and scars of colonialism.
 He also did us all a favour by casting the phenomenal Tessa Thompson in the role of the traditionally white and blonde Valkyrie.

-In this story there are no 1 dimensional sidekicks, wise teachers, or love interests there simply to serve the white male protagonist’s story.
-There are friends (Daniel Kaluuya’s W’Kabi), wise men (Forest Whittaker’s Zuri), lovers (Lupita Nyong’o’s Nakia), as well as Kings (John Tani’s T’chaka) and Queens (Angela Basset’s Ramonda), warriors (Danai Gurira’s Okoye), and scientists and princesses and sisters (Letitia Wright’s Shuri).
+In this story there are no one-dimensional sidekicks, wise teachers, or love interests there simply to serve the white male protagonist’s story.
+There are friends (Daniel Kaluuya’s W’Kabi), wise men (Forest Whittaker’s Zuri), lovers (Lupita Nyong’o’s Nakia), as well as Kings (John Tani’s T’chaka) and Queens (Angela Basset’s Ramonda), warriors (Danai Gurira’s Okoye), and scientists, and princesses, and sisters (Letitia Wright’s Shuri).

 But the friends disagree, the wise men have hidden pasts, the lovers are spies with their own strengths and weaknesses, the kings can be wrong, the queens can be humble, the warriors can be lovers as well as fighters, and the sisters can be be so multi-faceted that every little girl can be inspired by her.

-Chadwick Boseman’s T’challa and Michael B. Jordan’s Killmonger present a complex and emotive conflict beyond anything a Marvel villain has ever inspired in their wildest dreams.
-A humble and compassionate hero, a righteously angry opponent – this is the legacy that Blade left.
+Chadwick Boseman’s T’challa and Michael B. Jordan’s Killmonger present a complex and emotive conflict beyond anything a Marvel villain has ever inspired.
+A humble and compassionate hero, a righteously angry opponent – this is the legacy that Blade left in its wake.